namoopsoo/namoopsoo.github.io/content/post/2025-02-01--model-metric-updates.md

 ```

 ## Details
-Here, I went from 21 queries to 25 queries and also increased the number of  documents in the corpus.
+Here, I went from 21 queries to 24 queries and also increased the number of  documents in the corpus.
+In particular, now, the corpus had about 10 relevant documents per query as opposed to prior with only sometimes 5.
+This is important since fractions with small denominators skew the average worse.
+(100 would be better than 10 of course but one step at a time haha.)

 And I also added a new metric, Precision@K=10, that is the proportion of the first K=10 search results that is relevant, averaging across all queries, alongside the earlier two metrics.
 The other two metrics were, MAP Mean Average Precision and MRR Mean Reciprocal Rank .

+## I also looked at a hit/miss bitmap to get a visual sense too

 ## TODO notes

 I should also discuss the use of onnx  to reproduce the  `all-MiniLM-L12-v2` model locally, in order to make the analysis even possible.
 This was pretty cool.